Cookies & Cups > Recipes > Breakfast > Moist Banana Bread Crumb Cake

 How to Make Banana Crumb Cake

-Make the Banana Bread Batter: Whisk together the flour with baking powder and salt.
-In a separate bowl, mash your bananas until you reach a smooth consistency, then mix in the butter, followed by the sugar, eggs, and vanilla.
-Gradually add in the milk and flour mixture until the batter is just combined.
+• Mix the batter.
+Start by whisking flour with baking powder and salt.
+In a separate bowl, mash your bananas, then mix in the butter, sugar, eggs, and vanilla.
+Then, add the dry ingredients to the wet ingredients, alternating with the milk, until the batter is just combined.

-Fill the Pan: Pour one half of the batter into a prepared baking pan, then sprinkle a layer of crumbs over top.
-Pour the remaining batter over the crumb layer, and then top with one last layer of crumb mixture.
+• Assemble the cake.
+Now, pour about half of the batter into a greased 9×13″ baking pan.
+Sprinkle a layer of streusel over the top, and add the remaining batter over the crumb layer.
+Lastly, top with one last layer of crumb mixture.

-• Measure the Flour Correctly: When it comes to baking, the number one misstep is too much flour packed into the measuring cup.
-If you’re using a measuring cup and not a kitchen scale, rather spoon the flour into the cup and then level it off with a knife, to avoid adding too much flour to the batter!
+• Measure correctly.
+When it comes to baking, the number one misstep is too much flour packed into the measuring cup.
+If you’re using a measuring cup and not a kitchen scale, rather spoon the flour into the cup and then level it off with a knife, to avoid adding too much flour to the batter.

-• Don’t Over Mix the Batter: Another cardinal rule is not to over mix the batter!
-When mixing in the flour, add it in gradually and mix until the batter is just combined, for the best possible texture when the cake is baked.
+• Don’t overmix.
+Another cardinal rule is not to overmix the batter!
+When mixing in the flour, add it in gradually, alternating with the milk, and mix until the batter is just combined.
+This will yield the best possible texture when the cake is baked.

-A slice of iced banana crumb cake with a bite taken out
+A slice of banana coffee cake with a bite missing on a plate.

 How to Store